syncfusion-content/javascript-docs/js/SpellCheck/Functionalities.md

 {% endhighlight %}

-N> You can get the suggestion words after some time interval once the method called.
-Since, ajax request processing in the background.
+N> You can get the suggestion words after some time interval once this method is called.
+Since, ajax request processing takes place in the background.

 ## Synchronous request

-The [enableAsync](/api/js/ejspellcheck#members:enableAsync) option is used to send the Synchronous request to perform the SpellCheck operations.
+On setting `enableAsync` option to false, enables the synchronous request to the server to perform SpellCheck operations.

 The following code example describes the above behavior.